 While you may prefer to call it by it's formal name, Korean Conflict, Mr. Morrison preferred to call it a war.

 As the years went by, J.E. rarely spoke of the war.
 Most people who knew him were not aware of his heroism until the remains of Pvt.
-Joe Elmore were brought back home a couple of years ago and he began to talk about it.
-Many of you probably saw the photo of him at the casket, standing at attention, saluting.
+Joe Elmore were brought back home a couple of years ago, 68 years after he had been declared MIA, and J.E. began to talk about his tour of duty in North Korea.
+Many of you probably saw the photo of him at Pvt.
+Elmore's casket, standing at attention, saluting.
 His son David got him the cap you see in the photo.
 He was so proud of it.

 Last year, when artist Norma Anderson unveiled her portrait of him, someone remarked what a great honor it was for him.
 As he began to reply, his voice became weakened with emotion.
 Pointing at the portrait he said, "I didn't do what I did for that."